jinko-core/jinko/CONTRIBUTING.md

 The code you produce should be documented and tested as much as possible.
 Considering the fact that `jinko` is a programming language, a lot of behaviors have to be tested externally.

+Checkout [ARCHITECTURE.md](ARCHITECTURE.md) in order to understand how the project is organized.